socielo/blackjack/README.md

  - Natural blackjack pays 3/2
  - Dealer stand on soft 17
  - If you draw 5 cards you automatically win
- - If you hit 21 you automatically win
  - If you have an ace and the total value of your hand exceeds 21, then all aces in your hand are automatically         converted to 1s
  - All rules are applicable to the dealer as well